Dylan-D-999/Cem-Site/README.md

 # The CEM Site Repository

-A Svelte based task managment appliaction
+A Svelte based task managment application

 Download Visual Studio Code from Here - https://code.visualstudio.com/ Or from The Windows Store